In this post

 Besides that we also have different map files (.gma and .img extension files).
 You could save them, but it's better to let Garmin Express download them directly with the most up-to-date version.
 It will take longer to copy from the watch to the computer and vice versa than to download them from the Internet (because what takes longer is to transfer to the watch memory, which is rather slow)

-As you can see, there's no possibility to backup specific data of the FirstBeat algorithms, like recovery times, VO2Max estimates or race time estimates.
-Those data will have to be "recreated".
-How?
-By sweating in your workouts.
+As you can see, there is no possibility to backup data specific to FirstBeat algorithms, such as recovery times, estimated VO2Max or estimated running times.
+You will have to "re-create" these data.
+How? by sweating through your workouts.

 The same applies to apps downloaded from Connect IQ (watch faces, data screens, widgets, apps...).
 You'll need to download and configure them again.
 Music from Spotify or other platforms, Garmin Pay credit cards... the list goes on and on.